Denver Attorneys for Nursing Home Falls

 According to the Centers for Disease Control and Prevention (CDC), on average, nursing home residents fall two to three times a year.
 In addition, in one study, the CDC found that more than one in 20 nursing home residents had suffered injuries in a fall within the past three months.
 This suggests that slips and falls in nursing homes are not only common but that they are frequently serious.
 Foraging nursing home residents, the consequences of suffering injuries in a fall can include chronic pain and permanent disabilities; and, after a fall, obtaining prompt medical treatment can be critical to minimizing the long-term complications.

 Sadly, many falls in nursing homes go unreported.
 Residents may not realize the severity of their injuries, and nursing home staff may attempt to conceal falls in order to protect their jobs and help their facilities avoid liability.
-However, the law is clear: If a fall is the result of nursing home neglect or abuse, the nursing home deserves to be held accountable.
+However, the law is clear: If a fall is the result of nursing home neglect or abuse, the nursing home deserves to be held accountable with an injury lawsuit.
 Falls can be avoided with proper care, and nursing homes that fail to provide proper care must take responsibility.

 There are numerous issues that can lead to slips and falls in nursing homes.
 We have experience representing residents and families in a wide variety of types of cases, and we can help you seek financial compensation for the physical, emotional and financial costs of falls resulting from:

 - Failure to monitor residents who need ambulatory assistance

 - Inadequate security measures (i.e. failure to limit access to stairwells)